alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 state instead of the visual one, which likely makes it easier to do precise focus-firing of units.
 It is allowed to observe everything it has in vision at once, which is undeniably an advantage on human players.
-To me, this seems like a bigger advantage than any of the APM constraints, although I may be overestimating the importance of this global vision.
+To me, this seems like a bigger advantage than any of the APM constraints.
+In one of the games, MaNa built Dark Templars.
+Normally, a human won't know they're there unless they're looking at the right part of the map and see the shimmer for a cloaked unit.
+AlphaStar knows there are Dark Templars the moment they walk into AlphaStar's vision, because it's receiving raw game state and is observing everything in vision at once.
+There's literally no surprise factor.
+AlphaStar just immediately starts building Observers to counter the DTs.

 Despite these obvious advantages that no human would ever have, I did not see that many complaints about them in Twitch Chat, compared to the ones about APM.